 What is the most likely reason for us to ask our hairdresser about colour whilst we’re in the salon?
-Could it be those first grey hairs?
+Could it be the first signs of grey hair?
 For the majority of us as we age our hair will start to look grey or silver.
-There is actually no such thing as grey or silver hair, what is happening is the white hair, when mixed in with your natural colour, has the effect of looking grey on darker shades and silver on lighter shades.
+There is actually no such thing as silver or grey hair; what is happening is the white hair when mixed in with your natural colour has the effect of looking grey on darker shades and silver on lighter shades.

 This change of colour is associated with signs of ageing and is often feared by men and women alike.
-Yet greying hair should be celebrated, as it can certainly look beautiful, graceful & Erudite allowing you to display self confidence in your ageing process.
+Yet greying hair should be celebrated.
+It can certainly look beautiful, graceful & erudite, allowing you to display self confidence in your ageing process.
 However, alongside the colour change, your hair may also change in texture as you grow older, feeling finer, delicate or brittle or it may feel wiry, coarse or lacking in moisture.
 Yet do not fret, as with proper care you can ensure your ageing hair remains as manageable and beautiful as it was in your younger days!

 Styling tools such as hair straighteners, rollers and curling irons can cause damage to your ageing hair and should be used on medium heat settings especially if your hair is feeling fine, delicate or losing moisture.
 There’s nothing wrong with using these tools occasionally to get the style of your dreams.
 Additionally, hair drying should be kept to a minimum and always used at a medium heat setting keeping the dryer a distance of around 6 to 12 inches from your head.